 Ikebana: The Art of Japanese Flower Arranging

-Bring some of nature’s beauty into your home.
-Create a floral arrangement with a Japanese flair reflecting the less is more motto, that can be used in future arrangements with flowers any season.
-Terry Herink is a Sensei with the Ikenobo School of ikebana, holding the Junkako level certification.
+Bring some of nature’s beauty into your home and create a floral arrangement with a Japanese flair, reflecting the “less is more” motto.
+Students will learn techniques that can be used in future arrangements with flowers of any season.

 WHEN: October 24, 2026 from 2-5 PM